Written By: Leigh Gardner, The Four Body Types Research Participant

 When Cardio Exercise Isn’t Enough

-For whatever reasons (at that time I had no idea what those reasons were), there was more soft and plush fat with excess skin all over my body.
+For whatever reasons (at that time I had no idea what those reasons were), there was more cellulite and thin fat with loose and saggy skin all over my body.
 Even at 120 pounds!
 It was the first time I realized how seriously my body was missing muscle mass and tone throughout, and specifically in places like my lower thoracic vertebrae.
 Those vertebrae were simply undeveloped, or at best underdeveloped.

 Best Exercise to Lose Weight – Battling Belly Fat